zemirco/lockit/README.md

 ## Installation

-Simply install with `npm` and include the module in your Express configuration.
+Simply install with `npm` and include the module in your Express setup.

 `npm install lockit`